apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 seconds.
 This is probably explained by uniform randomization of actions and that multiple short runs are packed in a single long run.

-### 4.10.
+## 5. Bounded model checking with Apalache

 Do we have to enumerate runs at all?
 This is a good question.
-Apalache supports another mode that analyzes all symbolic runs of given length at once, without enumerating them.
+Apalache supports another mode, called "model checking", that analyzes all symbolic runs of given length at once, without enumerating them one by one.

-## 5. Bounded model checking with Apalache

 ### 5.1.
 Finding a invariant violation

-Whereas in symbolic simulation we were randomly picking a sequence of actions and delegating the discovery of right inputs to the solver, in the checking mode, we delegate the choice of the right actions to the solver too:
+In symbolic simulation, we randomly picked a sequence of actions and delegated the discovery of "right" inputs to the solver.
+In contrast, in the checking mode, we additionally delegate the choice of actions to the solver as well:

 ```sh
 $ apalache-mc check --length=10 \